 Residency/ Hours Requirements Students must successfully complete a minimum of 120 credit hours.
 Students may transfer no more than 90 credit hours (60 credits from a junior college) toward a Bachelor of Science degree.
-Class standing, based on total credit hours that count toward minimum degree requirements, is as follows: senior, 86 or more; junior, 56-85; sophomore, 26-55; freshman, fewer than 26.

-On the Indianapolis campus, no more than 50 percent of courses taken to satisfy the requirements of the Criminal Justice and Public Safety Management majors may be transfer courses from other accredited institutions of higher learning, including all IU campuses (this policy is specific to the program requirements of the major).
+No more than 50 percent of courses taken to satisfy the requirements of the Criminal Justice and Public Safety Management majors may be transfer courses from other accredited institutions of higher learning, including all IU campuses (this policy is specific to the program requirements of the major).

-Incomplete Policy A grade of Incomplete can only be given to a student facing a hardship such that it would be unjust to hold the student to the established time limits for completing the work.
+Incomplete Policy A grade of Incomplete ("I") can only be given to a student facing a hardship such that it would be unjust to hold the student to the established time limits for completing the work.
 To be eligible for the incomplete in an O'Neill course, the student's work must be of passing quality, and the student must have completed 75% of the course requirements.
 The incomplete must be removed within the time specified by the instructor of the course; if not, the grade automatically changes to an F one calendar year after the Incomplete was given.